 |4.
 Nature||Fiscal policy changes every year after reviewing the previous year’s results.||Monetary policy doesn’t change as per a particular period; rather it changes whenever the economy needs the change.|

 |5.
-Focus||Focus of a fiscal policy is to ensure the development and growth of an economy.||Focus of a monetary policy is to maintain the economic stability of a country.|
+Focus||The focus is to ensure the development and growth of an economy.||Focus of a monetary policy is to maintain the economic stability of a country.|

 |6.
-Works on||Fiscal policy works on government’s spending and government’s collections.||Monetary policy works on the flow of money in the economy and the credit control.|
+Works on||Works on the government’s spending and government’s collections.||Monetary policy works on the flow of money in the economy and credit control.|

 |7.
 Does it have any political influence?||Yes.||No.|

 |8.
-Tools used in the policy||Tax rates, Demonetisation etc.||Cash reserve ratios, repo rate, interest rate etc.|
+Tools used in the policy||Tax rates, Demonetisation, etc.||Cash reserve ratios, repo rate, interest rate etc.|